 How to Establish a Backwoods Hunting Food Plot

 Backwoods planting is about taking food to the deer - not the other way around.
 But for food plots, like all real estate, location matters.

 “Just because your plot is in the woods doesn’t mean it is in a high traffic area.
-It has to be located in areas where there are good deer signs,” Fiduccia says.
+It has to be located in areas where there is good deer signs,” Fiduccia says.